premAI-io/state-of-open-source-ai/models.md

 ## Rise of Open-Source Models

-ChatGPT would be playing a huge role if it was a story of LLMs and how they fast-tracked their improvements.
+[ChatGPT](chatgpt) would be playing a huge role if it was a story of LLMs and how they fast-tracked their improvements.
-Early high performing LLMs were proprietary, accessible only through organisations' paid APIs, hindering transparency and raising concerns about data privacy, bias, alignment and robustness, giving limited possibilities to cater domain-specific use cases without letting RLHF'ed alignment interfere.
+Early high performing LLMs were proprietary, accessible only through organisations' paid APIs, hindering transparency and raising concerns about data privacy, bias, alignment and robustness, giving limited possibilities to cater domain-specific use cases without letting RLHF'ed alignment {cite}`lambert2022illustrating` interfere.

 Recognising the need for openness, the LLM research community responded by creating open-source variants, laying the foundation for increased transparency and the development of more powerful models.
-% TODO: ^^add refs

 ### Early Open LLMs